garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Regression.md

 Find relation between features & labels

-The variable that researchers are trying to explain or predict is called the response variable.
-It is also sometimes called the dependent variable because it depends on another variable.

 **The variable that is used to explain or predict the response variable is called the explanatory variable**